sybilhoangRG/support.balsamiq.com/content/ui101/controls/breadcrumbs.md

 ## When to Use Breadcrumbs

-As stated above, breadcrumbs are considered *secondary* navigation, meaning that they **shouldn't be provided as the only way for users to navigate** [*(KDE Human Interface Guidelines)*](https://community.kde.org/KDE_Visual_Design_Group/HIG/Breadcrumbs).
+As stated above, breadcrumbs are considered *secondary* navigation, meaning that they [**shouldn't be provided as the only way for users to navigate**](https://community.kde.org/KDE_Visual_Design_Group/HIG/Breadcrumbs "KDE Human Interface Guidelines").
 This is because they are not as obvious or noticeable as other navigation methods, such as [Tabs](../tabs/).

 ![](//media.balsamiq.com/img/support/tutorials/ui101/dbc-breadcrumbs.png)